Government bond: United Kingdom

 In the UK, government bonds are called gilts.
 Older issues have names such as "Treasury Stock" and newer issues are called "Treasury Gilt".
-Inflation-indexed gilts are called Index-linked gilts., which means the value of the gilt rises with inflation.

-They are fixed-interest securities issued by the British government in order to raise money.
+There are two main types of gilt: coventional, which have a fixed interest rate and length (maturity) and index-linked, whose interest rate and overall loan amount (principal) are automatically adjusted for inflation.
 The issuance of gilts is managed by the UK Debt Management Office, an executive agency of HM Treasury.
 Prior to April 1998, gilts were issued by the Bank of England.
 Purchase and sales services are managed by Computershare.

 UK gilts have maturities stretching much further into the future than other European government bonds, which has influenced the development of pension and life insurance markets in the respective countries.

 A conventional UK gilt might look like this – "Treasury stock 3% 2020".
-On the 27 of April 2019 the United Kingdom 10Y Government Bond had a 1.145% yield.
-Central Bank Rate is 0.10% and the United Kingdom rating is AA, according to Standard & Poor's.
+On 3 July 2025 the yield on UK ten-year government bonds was 4.45% and the official Bank of England Bank Rate was 4.25%.
+As of January 2025, the Standard and Poors credit rating for the UK was AA, with a 'stable' outlook.

 United States

-The U.S. Treasury offered several types of bonds with various maturities.
-Certain bonds may pay interest, others not.
-These bonds could be: